-Treasurer’s report: The report was given with current financial status.
+Treasurer’s report: The report was given with current financial status – $1,888.67

 RCMP update on safety and security – District #2 Commander for Guildford/Fleetwood, Sgt Mike Spencer, was not able to attend tonight (Community Response Unit).
-His office is at 10395-148 St. The best way to reach him is through the following email address: firstname.lastname@example.org.
-If Mike is away, other officers can access this email to insure your issue is dealt with.
+In his place, Corporal Teri Leslie attended to present the policing report.
+You can contact Sgt.
+Mike Spencer or Corporal Teri Leslie through the following email address: firstname.lastname@example.org.
+Specific officers can access this email to insure your issue is dealt with in a timely manner.
 Mike can also be reached at: email@example.com and voicemail messages can be left for him at phone # 778-593-3396 if your concerns are not urgent.
 If urgent, dial 911.

-- Please note the District 2 office has been closed since a sewage line ruptured in August.
-There has been no given re-opening date and it could still take a few months to make all the repairs.
+- Please note the District 2 office has been closed since a sewage line ruptured in August 2018 and a re-opening date has not yet been announced.

 Development – residential: